Black’s Law Dictionary Capitulates with Us and Defines “U.S. Citizen” as a “national”!

 Thus, the STATUTORY “citizen” in Title 8 is for territories and possessions, such as Puerto Rico, which used to be a territory and is now a possession, but its inhabitants are STILL STATUTORY but not CONSTITUTIONAL citizens under 8 U.S.C.
 1401.
 Puerto Ricans, when they come to the states, STILL have to be naturalized in order to VOTE in the states.

 So, Black’s is merely adding to the confusion, not removing it.
 They are EQUIVOCATING to make you believe that all people who call themselves “nationals” are ALSO STATUTORY “citizens” if they are born or naturalized anywhere in the COUNTRY, but they are not.
 A “citizen” is a NATIONAL who CONSENTS to be civilly government by the civil statutory law.
-Those who DO NOT consent to be CIVILLY governed or to receive any PRIVILEGES incident to the civil statutory law REMAIN common law “nationals” but not STATUTORY “citizens”.
+Those who DO NOT consent to be CIVILLY governed or to receive any PRIVILEGES incident to the civil statutory law REMAIN common law “nationals” but not STATUTORY “citizens” or even STATUTORY “nationals of the United States” in 22 U.S.C.
+1101(a)(22).

 There are TWO ways to acquire NATIONALITY at birth that are MUTUALLY exclusive and NON-OVERLAPPING.
 Blacks Law definition of “citizen” wants you to ASSUME they are the SAME THING.: